hettoo/pk3check/README.md

 * install-dir: path to the game's installation directory.
 * personal-dir: path to your personal game directory.
 * basemod: the game's default mod name.
-* pure-only: only check pure core pk3 files.
+* pure-only: only check files from pure core pk3 files.
-* packed-only: only check core pk3 files.
+* packed-only: only check files from core pk3 files.
 * strip: strip wrong files from personal pk3 files.
 * rename-suffix: extra suffix for stripped pk3 files (before the dot-suffix, the old file will still be deleted though).